An Executive’s Handbook to Securing Modern Manufacturing Networks and Robots, AI or Not

 Explore all technical, training, and expense changes before upgrading applications.

-Consider asking your supervisor to delegate the price checking to someone outside of the IT department.
+Ask your supervisor to delegate the price checking to someone outside the IT department if feasible.
 Your IT team is very busy, so checking the prices might cause the upgrade to be delayed.
 It can be time-consuming to check with the robotic, manufacturing, and scientific equipment vendors to find the pricing for upgrades to their applications that control machinery.

 Investigate more than the pricing.
 Ask about changes in the upgraded applications affecting the user interface and user experience.
-Ideally, the upgraded application software operates similarly with the same interface.
+Ideally, the upgraded application software operates similarly and has the same interface.
 Unfortunately, some manufacturers significantly change the user experience when they upgrade their applications.

 If users will need training, identify a trainer.